Kampfgeschwader 4: Eastern Front

 Stab.
 KG 4 supported Army Group North during its advance to Leningrad.
 In January 1942 the unit relocated to Pskov.
 On 22 January 1942 it helped drop supplies to the Kholm Pocket, and in February–March it flew supply missions over the Demyansk Pocket suffering heavy losses.
 I. Gruppe was committed to supporting Army Group Centre II.
-Grupe began its aerial offensive over the city on 1 October.
+Gruppe began its aerial offensive over the city on 1 October.
 During the winter the unit also flew bombing raids over Moscow.
 II.
 Gruppe supported Army Group South and its offensive into the Ukraine.
 II.
 Gruppe flew its 10,000th sortie on 9 March 1943.
 A notable success occurred on 14 March when the Gruppe attacked a Soviet airfield around Kursk destroying 40 enemy machines and damaging 23 others.
-II Gruppe also flew strategic bombing missions, against the Tank factory at Gorky and missions against the rubber factories near Yaroslavl.
+II.
+Gruppe also flew strategic bombing missions, against the Tank factory at Gorky and missions against the rubber factories near Yaroslavl.
 III.
 Gruppe was committed to the Southern wing of the front and managed to hit targets over Astrakhan.

 In October 1943 the unit was partially equipped with the Heinkel He 177A to perform heavy bomber missions.

 In the period 1943-45 the Kampfgeschwader covered the continuous retreat of the Wehrmacht until the end of the war, in the tactical and supply role.
 On 8 May 1945 the unit surrendered to British forces.